Clemer

-Clemer Melo da Silva or simply Clemer (born October 20, 1968 in São Luís), is a Brazilian retired footballer who played as goalkeeper and current manager.
+Clemer Melo da Silva or simply Clemer (born October 20, 1968), is a Brazilian retired footballer who played as goalkeeper and current manager.

 Career

 On March 4, 1997, he scored his first goal, in a Copa do Brasil match between his club, Portuguesa, and Kaburé.
 On May 4, 2008 he scored his first goal for Internacional in a penalty kick in the final match of Campeonato Gaúcho against Juventude.

 On January 4, 2010, Internacional announced Clemer as newest Goalkeeping Coach.
 After he served as coach of the club and driving temporarily the main cast, until its output on May 8, 2015. after fallen out again with the coacher of U-23. in October of the same year, has signed with commanded Glória in season 2016.

 List of goals scored

 Following, is the list with the goals scored by Clemer: